John D. Johnson (politician)

 John D. Johnson is an American academic and politician who is a member of the Utah State Senate from the 3rd district.
 Elected in November 2020, he assumed office on January 1, 2021.
-He represented the 19th district between 2021-2023 prior to redistricting.
+He represented the 19th district between 2021 and 2023 prior to redistricting.

 Early life and education

 A native of Weber County, Utah, Johnson graduated from Weber High School in 1977.
 He earned a Bachelor of Arts degree in economics from Weber State University and a PhD in economics from Texas A&M University.

 Career

 In 1986 and 1987, Johnson was a visiting professor of economics at Southern Methodist University.
 From 1987 to 2000, he was an associate professor at the University of Mississippi.
 Johnson became a professor and chair of the management and information systems department at the Jon M. Huntsman School of Business in 2006.